About Sugar

 Sure-Jell (powdered pectin): Fruit pectin for homemade jams and Jellies.
 It

-in the gelling process).
-Most grocery stores carry it, it is also available as
+assists in the gelling process).
+Most grocery stores carry it, it is also

 Stages of Sugar Temperature Range